 How to add more vegetables into your day

 According to the latest Australian Health Survey, most of us aren't eating 5 serves/day.
 (But if you are, good on you!)
-Sadly most of us aren’t getting anywhere close.
-“Eating vegetables is important for a longer healthier life and protection against conditions such as cardiovascular disease and certain cancers.
-With an additional serving of vegetables per day (up to five serves) the risk of death from lifestyle diseases is decreased by five per cent,” says Program & Nutrition Manager, Nour Nazha.
+Sadly most of us aren't getting anywhere close.
+“Eating vegetables every day is important for a longer healthier life and protection against some chronic diseases.
+Studies show having an additional serve of vegetables per day (up to five serves) may decrease your risk of death from chronic diseases by five per cent,” says Dietitian and Program Developer, Nicole Stride.

 10 ways to enjoy veggies every day